Barrett Brooks

-Barrett Charles Brooks (born May 5, 1972) is a former American football offensive tackle.
-He recently played for the Pittsburgh Steelers of the National Football League (NFL).
-He was part of their Super Bowl XL win against the Seattle Seahawks.
-He attended and played college football at Kansas State University.
+Barrett Charles Brooks (born May 5, 1972) is an American former professional football player who was an offensive tackle in the National Football League (NFL).
+He played college football for the Kansas State Wildcats.
+He played in the NFL for the Pittsburgh Steelers and was part of their Super Bowl XL win against the Seattle Seahawks.

-High school years
+Early life

 Brooks attended McCluer North High School in Florissant, Missouri and was a student and a letterman in football and basketball.
 In football, he was an All-State Honorable Mention selection.

-College years
+College career

 Barrett attended Kansas State University and became a member of Omega Psi Phi fraternity, Delta Delta chapter.

 Professional career

 Philadelphia Eagles

+Brooks was selected 58th overall in the second round of the 1995 NFL Draft by the Eagles.
 Brooks played his first four years in the NFL with the Philadelphia Eagles, starting for the first three of those years.

 Detroit Lions

 Brooks then went to the Detroit Lions in 1999.

 New York Giants

 He played the 2002 season for the New York Giants.